 I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s.
 If it's got a good guitar riff and attitude, I'm in.

 I have probably bought more live bootleg CDs in the past year than I have in the previous ten.
-I never used to go out of my way for such things, but after 30+ years of collecting CDs, there are many favorite artists for whom I already own most, if not all, of their legitimately-released catalogs.
-To add new titles by those bands, I occasionally dive into the sketchy, but always interesting, world of bootleg recordings.
+I never used to go out of my way for such things, but after 30+ years of collecting CDs, I have many favorite artists for whom I already own most, if not all, of their legitimately-released catalogs.
+Therefore if I want to continue to add new titles by those bands to my collection, I'm required to dive into the sketchy, but always interesting, world of bootleg recordings.

 When New York After Midnight arrived in my mailbox I was mostly pleased with the sound quality and packaging of the release, but unfortunately it contains one VERY BIG buyer-beware moment which I will describe in a few paragraphs.
 Before I get to that, though, let's open up a few beers, crank up the stereo, and let the Way-Bac Machine take us back to a hot summer night in New York City in 1981...

-New York After Midnight's front cover makes sure to mention that it's a "Broadcast Recording," which is how the European labels that release CDs like these can squeak past international copyright laws; supposedly recordings of radio broadcasts from before a certain date are considered to be in the "public domain" in Europe (though they may not necessarily be elsewhere).
+New York After Midnight's front cover makes sure to mention that it's a "Broadcast Recording," which is how the European record labels that release these CDs squeak them past international copyright laws.
+Apparently, recordings of radio broadcasts from before a certain date are considered to be in the "public domain" in Europe (though they may not necessarily be elsewhere).

 Read More From Spinditty